-We prefer the method of adding 2, 1⁄2" pieces of rebar to the post and filling the post with concrete.
+We prefer the method of adding 2, $\frac{1}{2}$ " pieces of rebar to the post and filling the post with concrete.
 We have used this method on thousands of gates and we feel this method has been tried and proven.
 See Figure 1.13

 Prior to filling the posts with concrete it is important to screw the gate hardware on the gate posts so you are not screwing into a post filled with concrete.
-Gate hardware placement does not have to be exact and placement should look something similar to the gate specification diagram provided.
-At this point the gate hardware should be secured only to the post that will hold the gate up and not the gate itself.
+Gate hardware placement does not have to be exact and placement should look something similar to the gate specification diagram below.
+At this point the gate hardware should be secured only to the post that will hold the gate up and the post that the gate will latch to and not the gate itself.